mobtakr/editorjs-parser/README.md

 It expects two arguments

 1. The type or the block.
-2. A function that takes the block as an arguement it returns a React component.
+2. A function that takes the block as an argument it returns a React component.

 ### Example